 This article provides a theoretical background that allows us to implement such a verification platform.
 We build upon the concept of pNets that allowed us to give a behavioural semantics of distributed components and verify the correctness of distributed applications in the past 15 years. pNets is a low level semantic framework for expressing the behaviour of various classes of distributed languages, and as a common internal format for our tools. pNets allow the specification of parameterised hierarchical labelled transition systems: labelled transition systems with parameters can be combined hierarchically.

 We develop here a semantics for a model of interacting processes with parameters and holes.
+Our approach is originally inspired from Structured Operational Semantics with conditional premisses as in \cite{GROOTE1993263,VANGLABBEEK2004229}.
+But we aim at a more constructive and implementable approach to compute the semantics (intuitively transitions including first order predicates) and to check equivalences for these open systems.
 The main interest of our symbolic approach is to define a method to prove properties directly on open structures; these properties will then be preserved by any correct instantiation of the holes.
 As a consequence, our model allows us to reason on composition operators as well as on full-size distributed systems.
 The parametric nature of the model and the properties of compositionability of the equivalence relations are thus the main strengths of our approach.